fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 * The transaction must not include any outputs which receive fewer than 1/3 as many satoshis as it would take to spend it in a typical input.
-  That's [currently 546 satoshis][bitcoin core fee drop commit] for a P2PKH or P2SH output on a Bitcoin Core node with the default relay fee.
+  That's [currently 546 satoshis][fabcoin core fee drop commit] for a P2PKH or P2SH output on a Fabcoin Core node with the default relay fee.
   Exception: standard null data outputs must receive zero satoshis.

 {% endautocrossref %}